collabdotcloud/docs.collab.cloud/docs/users/aplus-for-users.md

 ___

-An Activity can be a **stand alone Activity** or connected to a Connections Community, a **Community Activity**.
+An activity can be a **stand alone Activity** or connected to a Connections Community, a **Community Activity**.

 Both a stand alone Activity and a Community Activity can be found by clicking **_Apps – Activities Plus_** in the Menu Bar.
 Community Activities can also be found in the Connections Community they are added to.

 ## Stand Alone Activity

-A stand alone Activity can be private for personal work and task management, or shared for collaborative work with colleagues in your organisation.

 To access and work with a stand alone Activity, go to the Activities Plus page by clicking **_Apps – Activities Plus_** in the Menu Bar.

 Here you can work with your existing Activities, or create new ones.
-Both private Activities, public Activities and shared Activities.

 ## Community Activity